appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 As you can see, the event is logged twice: one time by our `info` action, and the second time by `error` (you can see the `level` key in the log).
 In the second log, the `:state` was set to "critical".
 Our threshold works !

 More examples are available at the bottom on this page, and availables actions are listed in the [Actions and I/O reference](/action-io-ref/) section of the documentation.

+Streams can also be created dynamically using [the API](/howto/dynamic-streams/).

+Mirabelle supports hot reload on a SIGKILL.
+On a reload, only streams which had their configurations modified will be reloaded.
+Streams created using the API will be unchanged.

 ### I/O and async queues